deependujha/litdata-benchmark/README.md

 ### Download from Kaggle
 1. Add the `kaggle.json` file to `~/.kaggle/` directory.
-3. Run the script `sh scripts/download.sh` to download the data from Kaggle.
+3. Run the script `sh download.sh` to download the data from Kaggle.

 **ImageNet Large Scale Visual Recognition Challenge (ILSVRC) 2012 dataset**.